mjrehder/MJRFlexStyleComponents/README.md

 ## Acknowledgements

-Using SnappingStepper by Yannick Loriot (https://github.com/yannickl/SnappingStepper.git) and inspirations from BEMSimpleLineGraph by Boris Emorine and Sam Spencer (https://github.com/Boris-Em/BEMSimpleLineGraph)
+Derived from SnappingStepper by Yannick Loriot (https://github.com/yannickl/SnappingStepper.git) and inspirations from BEMSimpleLineGraph by Boris Emorine and Sam Spencer (https://github.com/Boris-Em/BEMSimpleLineGraph)

 ## License